sclebow/MACAD-Thesis-MEP-Graph/project_paper.md

 Effective management of physical assets is critical for operational efficiency and cost control across industries.
 However, many organizations face challenges in modeling asset lifecycles, predicting maintenance needs, and allocating resources optimally due to a lack of data-driven decision-assistance tools.

 AssetPulse aims to address these challenges by providing a simulation environment that allows users to model asset behaviors, evaluate different budget strategies, and make informed decisions based on simulated outcomes.

+### Emphasis on Budget Constraints and CAPEX vs. Operational Readiness
+In asset management, budget constraints often force organizations to choose between capital expenditure (CAPEX) investments and ongoing operational readiness-related refurbishment works.
+AssetPulse places special emphasis on simulating scenarios where CAPEX development is favored, allowing users to explore the long-term return on investment (ROI) of strategic asset upgrades and replacements versus frequent, short-term refurbishments.
+By modeling these trade-offs, AssetPulse helps users understand how prioritizing CAPEX can lead to greater asset longevity, reduced lifecycle costs, and improved financial outcomes, even under strict budget limitations.
+The tool supports data-driven decision-making by quantifying the impact of different budget allocation strategies, highlighting the potential for CAPEX investments to deliver superior ROI compared to reactive operational expenditures.

 ### Objectives
 1. Develop a graph-based simulation tool that models asset management scenarios, including asset lifecycles, maintenance schedules, and budget allocations.